odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

 ---
 layout: post
-title:  "Stages of a development"
+title:  "Kanban Stages"
 permalink: /docs/process/qs/lifecycle/
 parent: Tech Quickstart
 grand_parent: Process
 nav_order: 2
 ---

-# BELOW INFO TO BE CLEANED
+# Kanban Stages

-# Requirements
+## Requirements
-- **Time in weeks**: 2
+**Time in stage:** 2-4+ weeks

-- **Time notes**:
+**Time notes:**
-  - Consultant Finished Specification
+  - BSA Finished Specification
   - Request Approval from Team Lead
+  -

-- **Usage notes**:
+**Usage notes**:
   - All new development request are created in this stage.
-  - Each task requires review from your Coach/Team Leader/Task reviewer, so while your task is ready log note and tag the one responsible to review the task
+  - Each task requires review from BSA's Coach/Team Leader/Task, so when the task is ready BSA their Team Lead to review the task

-- **Responsible**:
+**Responsible**:
-  - **PS functional**: Consultant and Consultant's Coach /  Team Leader
+  - **PS Functional**: BSA and BSA's Coach / Team Leader
-  - **PS Technical**: Technical Specification Reviewer

-- **Task color**:
+**Kanban State Color**:

-  - **Grey**: Functional consultant is working on requirements specification and not ready for review.
+  - **Grey**: BSA is working on requirements specification and not ready for review.

   - **Red**: The requirements specification has been updated and ready for reviewing by responsible.

+  - **Green**: BSA Team Lead has approved the development and Technical team will review this now.

+**Resulting Stages**:
+  - If approved > Scoping

+  - Otherwise > Cancelled

+**Billing to customer**: BSA should bill customer on the QS task directly for creating the spec

+## Tech Review
+**Time in stage:** 1 week

+**Time notes:**
+  - May take longer if we need more details or followup from BSA

+**Usage notes**:
+  - This stage can be used by technical reviewer for getting in this stage to estimate and gathering additional information
+  - BSA will need to followup on required subjects asked

+**Responsible**:
+  - **PS Functional**: BSA and BSA's Coach / Team Leader

+**Kanban State Color**:

+  - **Grey**: BSA is working on requirements specification and not ready for review.

+  - **Red**: The requirements specification has been updated and ready for reviewing by responsible.

-  - **Green**: Responsible has approved the development and Technical team will review this now.
+  - **Green**: BSA Team Lead has approved the development and Technical team will review this now.

-- **Resulting Stages**:
+**Resulting Stages**:
-  - If approved => Scoping
+  - If approved > Scoping

-  - Otherwise => Cancelled
+  - Otherwise > Cancelled

-- **Billing to customer**: None
+**Billing to customer**: BSA should bill customer on the QS task directly for creating the spec

 # Tech review
 - **Time in weeks** : 1

-- **Time notes**: May take longer if we need more details or followup form Consultant
+- **Time notes**: May take longer if we need more details or followup from BSA

 - **Usage notes**:
   - This stage can be used by technical reviewer for putting task in this stage while they are reviewing it and gathering additional information
-  - Consultant will need to followup on required subjects asked
+  - BSA will need to followup on required subjects asked

 - **Send email or log note**: